dotnet/orleans-docs/src/docs/host/index.md

 ### Dependency Injection

-The recommended way to use a cluster client in a program that uses the .NET Generic Host is to inject an `IClusterClient` singleton instance via dependency injection, which can then be accepted as a constructor parameter in hosted services, ASP.NET controllers, etc.
+The recommended way to create an external client in a program that uses the .NET Generic Host is to inject an `IClusterClient` singleton instance via dependency injection, which can then be accepted as a constructor parameter in hosted services, ASP.NET controllers, etc.

+[!NOTE]
-Note that when co-hosting an Orleans silo in the same process that will be connecting to it, it is *not* necessary to manually create a client; Orleans will automatically provide one and manage its lifetime appropriately.
+When co-hosting an Orleans silo in the same process that will be connecting to it, it is *not* necessary to manually create a client; Orleans will automatically provide one and manage its lifetime appropriately.

 When connecting to a cluster in a different process (e.g. on a different machine), a common pattern is to create a hosted service like this: